 In the case of both short term rental zoning and free-standing transient rental regulations, many communities that are aware of the connections between tourism and economic development have a tendency to begin with minimal regulation and to add requirements on the basis of particular problems that arise.
 If the town becomes divided over the issue, however, of course the regulations are likely to be more strict and more creative.

 Still other towns choose to ignore the issue that some residents or property owners rent out homes for a very short term, considering this practice to be the prerogative of the property owner.
 Be aware that there will be resistance if you try to limit property owners' flexibility.
 As an example, see our exchange with a site visitor about being forced to stop renting through Airbnb.

 We see the opposite tendency in towns that do not consider themselves to be tourism oriented.
 Often they are very suspicious of allowing people to rent out rooms in their residence for a few days, thinking that it undermines the sanctity of single-family residential neighborhoods.
 They have a good point actually.

 Particularly in an unattractive real estate market, allowing short term rental zoning is probably not a bad idea, as long as the percentage of the housing stock devoted to this use is small.
-Our advice would be to require a stay of at least three days but preferably five to seven.
+From the community perspective, short term rental use is probably preferable to a house going into foreclosure.

 This allows the neighbors to monitor the situation better.
 If new people can come in every night, neighbors will tend to shrug their shoulders about anything strange they see.
 But each community will need to evaluate its own situation to determine how to address home sharing.